o3de/o3de.org/content/docs/userguide/modules/system-components.md

 For more information about the initialization order of components, see [The AZ Bootstrapping Process](/docs/userguide/modules/bootstrap.md)\.

-## Easily Configurable Components<a name="az-module-system-components-easily-configurable"></a>
+## Easily Configurable Components {#az-module-system-components-easily-configurable}

 Often, a singleton has settings that are configurable for each game\.
 It can be difficult for a low\-level singleton to access configuration data if the system used to process this data hasn't started\.
 Therefore, low\-level singletons often rely on simple data sources such as command line parsers or `.ini` files\.

 A system component can expose its configuration through [AZ reflection](/docs/userguide/components/entity-system-reflect-component.md)\.
 The [Advanced Settings dialog box in the Project Configurator](/docs/userguide/modules/system-entities-configuring.md) uses this feature to enable the configuration of system components on a per\-game basis\.
-The Project Configurator saves an [application descriptor file](/docs/userguide/modules/system-entities-configuring.md#az-module-system-entities-configuring-app-descriptor-files) that contains the settings for each system component, and this file is used to bootstrap the application and configure each component before it is activated\.
+The Project Configurator saves an [application descriptor file](/docs/userguide/modules/system-entities-configuring#az-module-system-entities-configuring-app-descriptor-files) that contains the settings for each system component, and this file is used to bootstrap the application and configure each component before it is activated\.
 This is the same technology that the **[Entity Inspector](/docs/userguide/components/entity-inspector.md)** uses to configure gameplay entities in Lumberyard Editor\.

 For more information, see [Configuring System Entities](/docs/userguide/modules/system-entities-configuring.md)\.

-## Writing System Components<a name="az-module-system-components-writing"></a>
+## Writing System Components {#az-module-system-components-writing}

 To designate a component as a system component, rather than a gameplay component, you must set the `AppearsInAddComponentMenu` field to `System` when you reflect to the `EditContext`\.